mariborges22/mariborges22/README.md

 Learning Python and Javascript 💻

-Focus on Data Science and Cybersecurity 📝
+Focus on Hacking and Cybersecurity 📝

 Discord user: MariBorges#4888